Shivam7679/Password-Crack/README.md

 To understand this well we can refer to the description below:

-In Linux to find hash salt and hast you can refer to the commands below:
+In Linux to find hash salt and hash you can refer to the commands below:

 ```
 $sudo cat /etc/shadow